bioinf/RMAhunter/README.md

 specific genes of interest, please enter a list of genes (separate with comma or a newline) in the box provided.

-**Please cite the tool as:**
-Barbitoff Y.A., Bezdvornykh I.V., Serebryakova E.A., Glotov A.S., Glotov O.S.
-and Predeus A.V.
+## Reference

-Systematic correction of reference minor alleles in clinical variant calling.
+Barbitoff YA, Bezdvornykh IV, Polev DE, Serebryakova EA, Glotov AS, Glotov OS, Predeus AV, [Catching hidden variation: systematic correction of reference minor allele annotation in clinical variant calling](https://www.nature.com/articles/gim2017168), *Genetics in Medicine* **2018**, 20(3), 360–364.
-(2016)

 ## Quick Start